[NOTE: please read the second and third paragraphs from this post before continuing. Important–don’t skip reading them!]

 Now, none of this is about debating the worth of my musical abilities.
 The point is that a truly loving mother would have the tact and grace to emphasize the positive of anything her sons or daughters created, regardless of whether her children were actually talented or not; any comments critical of her children’s creative output would be given as carefully and gently as possible.
 For no matter what level of talent her kids have, she wants to give them a maximum of encouragement…because she loves them.

 My mother made it obvious that she had no intentions of encouraging me whatsoever.
 She’d pay a bit of lip service to my accomplishments, but little more than that.
-In contrast, she showered my sister, J., with praise for writing an expository essay (when she was in university) on our maternal grandmother’s descent into the horrors of Alzheimer’s disease, what seems to me to have been one of J.’s attempts to win Mom’s favour (i.e., by adding the grandeur of the family, an extension of Mom’s ego).
+In contrast, she showered my sister, J., with praise for writing an expository essay (when she was in university) on our maternal grandmother’s descent into the horrors of Alzheimer’s disease, what seems to me to have been one of J.’s attempts to win Mom’s favour (i.e., by adding to the grandeur of the family, an extension of Mom’s ego).
 Only if Mom’s children’s creative efforts gave her narcissistic supply (directly or indirectly), would she praise us…and J. was always the golden child of the family.

 I suspect that Mom, as another manifestation of the narcissism I suspect she had, envied my musical creativity.
 Again, I’m not trying to say I’m some kind of unsung genius (geniuses are tireless workaholics, of which I am none).
 The point is that she couldn’t even do the limited number of musical things I can do (I’m the worst keyboardist in the world, I have no formal musical training, and I composed all that music by clicking a mouse to put notes on the staff.
 To get a more accurate idea of what I can do musically by actually playing instruments and singing, check out these pop songs I wrote and recorded [poorly], if you’re interested.)
 What is the first thing that people who are envious of you do when faced with your abilities, be they great or small (<<as mine undoubtedly are)?
 They tear you down, either subtly or blatantly.